 Working Conditions in Swedish Agriculture

-The majority of the workers who pick Swedish vegetables that are sold in wholesale and retail trade are foreign.
+The project "Working Conditions in Swedish Agriculture" is an initiative previously supported by Axfoundation.
+The background being that the majority of the workers who pick Swedish vegetables that are sold in wholesale and retail trade are foreign.
 Often they are EU citizens from Eastern Europe who come to Sweden as seasonal workers, either as employees of the farmer or hired through employment agencies.
 The farm industry and trade depend on this labor.

 Work environment, hours, pay and living conditions are often very different from what is considered normal in Sweden.
 It is about human rights and labor issues, but it is also about the rules of the game and the competition within the farm industry.